esterzollar/benchmark-on-potato/Readme.md

 4. **Mode:** Set your laptop to **Performance Mode** and keep the charger plugged in.

 ###  Running the Benchmark
-Run the provided `deep.py` script to test your own device:
+Run the provided `deep.py and more accurate deep_decode.py` script to test your own device:
 ```bash
 python3 deep.py
 ```